saramcel/Group5_Final_Project/README.md

 Overall, before any binning or data cleaning, the top five feature correlations are Age Category, Difficutly Walking, Stroke, Physical Health, and Diabetic.
 The lowest 3 were Physical Activity, Alcohol Drinking, and General Health.

 ![EDA_Correlation](/Images/EDA_Correlation.png)

-### Description of the analysis phase of the project
-The descrption of the analysis phase is shared in the Machine Learning Model Section below.

  </p>
  </details>